GabrielDornelles/Smart-Kart-functions-and-data/README.md

 # Smart-Kart-functions-and-data
 Some functions and data from my project using mario kart 64 ann

+A self taught (evolutionary) neural network able to drive on different tracks through the same neural net from scratch(started empty and evolved through contact with different tracks).

 Those are functions that works as classes in OOP, and some data from mario kart 64 registers in RAM.
 It's a Lua code and it was made to work with bizhawk 1.12.2 as a plugin.
 You can also find the mapping system through the game ram for the Neural Network inputs.